plblum/jivs/packages/jivs-react/Planning/Adapter design - Architecture Part 2.md

 1. The cache first checks whether a JivsField already exists for the supplied field name.
 2. If a cached wrapper exists, that wrapper is returned.
-3. If no cached wrapper exists, the cache queries ValidationManager for a ValueHost whose name exactly matches the supplied field name.
+3. If no cached wrapper exists, the cache queries ValueHostsManager for a ValueHost whose name exactly matches the supplied field name.
 4. If a matching ValueHost is found, a new JivsField is created and associated with that ValueHost.
 5. The supplied initialValue is applied only during wrapper creation.
 (Nothing happens when initialValue = undefined) *ISSUE: what if this is after a callback to the server to process the page, where the previous HTML had a different value?
 I expect that <input value="current value"> must be used as the value for initialValue.
 Need to solve this one.*
 6. The newly created wrapper is stored in the cache and returned.